stevenzimmer/ttb-label-verification/README.md

     -   includes short rationales for `review` or `no_match`.
 -   Keep the output schema strict (Zod schema via `responses.parse`) to ensure the UI receives consistent statuses.

-### UI integration plan

--   When both label extraction and application data are available, call `/api/compare-fields`.
--   Map the returned `status` directly to the Status column in the comparison table.
--   Use `review` to highlight fields that need human judgment, even if they are likely a match after normalization.

 ## Future State: Evals-Driven Quality Loop

 To move from a prototype to a reliable, regression-safe system, this app can adopt a lightweight evals program that measures extraction and comparison quality over a curated gold dataset.